 Being a generic CRM solution, Salesforce is a testament to the old saying ‘jack of all, master of none,’ with its feature-laden dashboard that does a bad job of providing users with industry-specific tools.

 For the hospitality industry, salespeople require very specific and precise information to ensure they keep on qualifying leads.
 Salesforce, on the other hand, provides an overwhelming experience that disrupts the entire process with an interface that can be difficult for a hotel employee who does not need access to such overtly sophisticated features.

 As such, the features not only fail to provide value but they make the process more complicated and induce inefficiency.

-The successful implementation of a CRM depends entirely on how employees are trained and how well they adapt to the CRM – safe to say, such increased complexity of Salesforce CRM doesn’t make things better.
+The successful implementation of a hotel CRM depends entirely on how employees are trained and how well they adapt to the CRM – safe to say, such increased complexity of Salesforce CRM doesn’t make things better.

-If you think about customizing the CRM according to your niche, adding in tailored workflows or designs, then be wary of the costs.
+If you think about customizing the hotel CRM according to your niche, adding in tailored workflows or designs, then be wary of the costs.
 In addition to the expensive pricing structure ($125 per user per month), Salesforce charges more for third-party integrations and CRM customization.